kupriyanov-sn/StodinDSL/readme.md

 for *b @bool in b @some_func c
 ```

-`for` without parameters sets an infinite loop .
+`for` without parameters sets an infinite loop.
 `for 0` is an empty statement.
 `for 1` defines a block of code that can have its own local variables.
 `for n` sets the loop executing n times .